 In the menu system, not a lot has changed, but there are some subtle things that are worth noting: we get a manual movie settings On/Off ability, and there is no CUSTOM SETTINGS menu so some things like Flash Control are living on the SHOOTING menu now, while others like Auto Off timers are on the SETUP menu.
 For the most part, Nikon made reasonable choices in menu simplication here.

-The GUIDE mode is actually improved and less likely to confuse, just be wrong, and now the user might actually learn something from starting with the GUIDE.
+The GUIDE mode is actually improved and less likely to confuse or say something incorrect, and now the user might actually learn a few things starting with the GUIDE.
 There's still work to be done, though.
 The consistency in the GUIDE mode is missing.
 Someone forgot to template wording.
 Half the entries being "The camera is now in..." and half just state something like "Aperture-priority auto mode..."
 There aren't a lot of options in the GUIDE mode, either: nine advanced and nine easy "operations."
 The easy operations are basically no more than the Scene exposure modes set via a lot of menu diving and button pressing when they could be done more easily by choosing them on the Mode dial.
-So there's not of there there in the GUIDE.
+So there's not much there there in the GUIDE.
 At least it isn't deceptive any more.

 The bottom line is that the basics haven't changed much.
 To wit: